adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 StatsD is a network daemon that accepts packets over UDP (to minimise application impact), which sends batch updates to Ganglia for trending and graphing.

-There client libraries available in many languages, including [Perl](https://metacpan.org/module/Net::Statsd).
+There are client libraries available in many languages, including [Perl](https://metacpan.org/module/Net::Statsd).

 If you're starting to collect metrics from scratch, it's probably well worth